Robert Rachlin, the senior director and general counsel of the firm, has more than fifty years' experience in a broad spectrum of civil litigation

 Mr. Rachlin has negotiated a research and development contract with a major conglomerate in the United Kingdom, a license for a television series in Japan, lease matters connected with an international student exchange program in France and has consulted in connection with a license for marketing of artistic figurines in Scotland.

-Mr. Rachlin is an elected member of the American Law Institute, an elected fellow of the American College of Trial Lawyers and an elected fellow of the International Society of Barristers.
-He serves on the board of trustees of Vermont Law School (VLS) and is a Visiting Professor, teaching Legal Profession (ethics), Remedies and Corporations.
+Mr. Rachlin is an elected life member of the American Law Institute, and an elected fellow of the American College of Trial Lawyers, of which he currently serves as state chair.
+He has served on the board of trustees of Vermont Law School (VLS) and as a Visiting Professor, teaching Legal Profession (ethics), Remedies and Corporations.
 He is also an adjunct faculty member of the University of Vermont, Department of German and Russian.
 He has served on the Vermont Board of Bar Examiners and the Vermont Professional Conduct Board.

 Mr. Rachlin holds a U.S. Government Top Secret security clearance.

 Mr. Rachlin has been continuously listed in The Best Lawyers in America®